-Recommended preparation: A keyboarding speed of 20 net words a minute Note: May be open entry/open exit; may be taken 4 times with different subject matter; maximum of 4 completions in any combination of BUS 170, BUS 171;This course cannot be used to satisfy the Office Information Systems A.A.
-Degree/Certificates.
+Recommended preparation: A keyboarding speed of 20 net words a minute Note: May be open entry/open exit; may be taken 4 times with different subject matter; maximum of 4 completions in any combination of BUS 170, BUS 171.

 Hands on application with Microsoft Word.
 Students will create, save, close, open, edit, and print a variety of business documents utilizing the following software features: finding and replacing text, moving and copying text; spell, thesaurus, grammar, and auto text; character, paragraph, page, and document formatting; envelopes; tables; columns; borders and special characters; footnotes and endnotes; draw objects and graphics; hyperlinks; styles and templates; outlines; smart tags; and headers/footers.
 Class Schedule will designate software package covered.